German chancellor fires finance minister, collapsing coalition government - Local News 8

 “After the US elections we need to show we can be relied on,” Scholz said, adding that “great financial room for maneuver” is needed given the challenges that Germany faces.

-The news has been welcomed by far-right Alternative for Germany (AfD) party.
+The news has been welcomed by far-right Alternative for Germany (AfD) party, which in September became the first far-right party to win a state election in Germany since the Nazi era.

 “The end of the traffic light coalition is a liberation for our country.
 The end of the self-proclaimed ‘progressive coalition’ that took Germany to the brink of economic ruin was more than overdue,” its leader Alice Weidel posted on X.